 Moreover, during the COVID-19 pandemic, it’s absolutely necessary to abstain from drinking as people who drink alcohol are more likely to be unable to fight bacteria and viruses, so they are more likely to develop pneumonia or contract tuberculosis.

 Emotional health is just as important part of good health as physical health and should not be neglected or ignored.
 Emotional health implies that you are well aware of your feelings, thoughts, actions, and can control them.
 Emotional health helps you overcome life challenges and achieve goals in life.
 Don’t underestimate the importance of your mental state, because if neglected, it can ruin your life.

 Emotional intelligence stands for the ability to cope with your emotions in a positive way.
 Emotional intelligence includes self-awareness, self-regulation, internal motivation, empathy, and social skills.

 Self-awareness means being aware of your emotional state: what you’re feeling and why; self-regulation is the ability to control your mood and actions; internal motivation is something beyond wealth and status that drives you to achieve more; empathy is the ability to understand what others feel and the ability to act in accordance with this understanding; and social skills imply the ability to build healthy relationships with people.

 According to Clemson University Cooperative Extension Service, 90% of illness and disease is stress-related.
 Therefore, the ability to relieve stress or even lead a stress-free lifestyle is essential to your good health.
 I have found the best way to relieve stress forever: and it’s not relaxation candles.
 Spoiler: in most cases, it’s your ego that is making you suffer.

 You may also experience stress due to lack of confidence.
-In this case, read this article to find out how to boost your confidence.
+In this case, read how to boost your confidence and succeed in life.

 Social anxiety that causes too much stress to 7% of Americans is also closely related to lack of self-confidence.